Marpino/Walking-dataset/README.md

 gyro=(gyro/100)*pi/180

 FILTER
-Taking into account that the sampling frequency is 100
-- low pass filter to remove the noise with the cut off frequency around 3 Hz
+Taking into account that the sampling frequency is 100 apply a low pass filter to remove the noise with the cut off frequency around 3 Hz

 ROTATE
 RIGHT LEG=[0 0 1; 0 1 0; -1 0 0];